 Most loyalty programs don’t fail because customers opt out.

-They fail because customers quietly stop engaging.
+They fail because customers quietly stop participating.

 In today’s environment, effort is the fastest way to lose attention.